apache/apisix/docs/en/latest/plugins/proxy-control.md

 It's expected to not find a message "a client request body is buffered to a temporary file" in the error log.

-## Disable Plugin
+## Delete Plugin

-To disable the `proxy-control` Plugin, you can delete the corresponding JSON configuration from the Plugin configuration.
+To remove the `proxy-control` Plugin, you can delete the corresponding JSON configuration from the Plugin configuration.
 APISIX will automatically reload and you do not have to restart for this to take effect.

 ```shell
 curl -i http://127.0.0.1:9180/apisix/admin/routes/1 \